ethmth/pia-ip/README.md

 ```
 */1 * * * * /home/$USER/pia-ip/ipcheck.sh
-@reboot /home/$USER/pia-ip/ipcheck.sh startup
 @reboot /home/$USER/pia-ip/pia-port-detect.sh
+30 4 * * * /home/$USER/pia-ip/pia-fwd.sh 22
 ```

 - The first line will cause the `ipcheck.sh` script to check for VPN IP updates every minute.
-- The second line will cause the `ipcheck.sh` script to check for the new VPN IP you're assigned on Auto-Connect on startup.
-- The third line should start the `pia-port-detect.sh` script which will always run on startup.
+- The second line should start the `pia-port-detect.sh` script which will always run on startup, and should stay running until you shutdown to ensure that any VPN Port changes are accounted for.
+- The third line will reset the Local Port to 22 every day at 4:30 AM, so you are not locked out of your machine for more than a day if you mess up.

 ### Easily access `pia-fwd.sh`